dhoyle/splicedocs-jekyll/pages/Developers/On-PremiseOnly/HAProxy.md

     the region server that has the least number of connections; thus, the client JDBC URL should point to `<haproxy_host>:1527`.

-    The HAProxy manual describes other balancing algorithms that you can use.
+    The example below uses the *least connections* load-balancing algorithm.
+There are other load balancing algorithms, such as round robin, that can also be used, depending on the nature of your desired workload distribution.
     {: .noteNote}

     Here is the `haproxy.cfg` file for this example: